foambubble/foam/renaming-files.md

 - We should be able to rename a page and the associated file easily
 - Should update references everywhere
-  - This would be easier if we supported [[referencing-notes-by-title]]
 - Even if we use only titles, names matter for
   - Cmd+P navigation
   - Finding content outside of a Foam environment